juankysoriano/gpt-producer/README.md

 ## Process Flow

-1. Record MIDI events from your MIDI device.
+1. Record MIDI events from your MIDI device as you play.
 2. Convert the information to ABC format, which is then passed to GPT.
-3. **GPT creates a prompt for the MusicGen model.** This is an important step because it means that GPT can reason about the music you just played and then ask MusicGen to generate the music given the prompt.
+3. **GPT creates a prompt for the MusicGen model.** This is an important step because it means that GPT can reason about the music you just played.
+4. MusicGen to generate the music given the prompt and what you played, which is used for guidance.
-4. Meanwhile, GPT generates a creative review as if it was written by "The Rolling Stones Magazine."
+5. Meanwhile, GPT generates a creative review as if it was written by "The Rolling Stones Magazine."
 Think of it as a very creative loading spinner.

 ## License